Transpalatal Bar / Nance / Lingual Arch

-Fixed Lingual Retainers are wires bonded behind the upper and/or lower front teeth, on the day the braces are removed.
+Fixed lingual retainers are wires bonded behind the upper and/or lower front teeth, on the day the braces are removed.
 The lower wire is bonded in place to stabilize the lower front teeth during the retention phase of treatment.
-This wire remains in the mouth for at least 2 years, but ideally should remain as long as the patient is able to keep the back side of the lower front teeth clean.
+This wire remains in the mouth for at least two years, but ideally should remain as long as the patient is able to keep the back side of the lower front teeth clean.

-Forsus Springs are used in conjunction with upper and lower braces and are placed by the orthodontist.
+Forsus springs are used in conjunction with upper and lower braces and are placed by an orthodontist.
 They are held in place by tubes on the upper molars and attached to the lower archwire.
-The springs work EXTREMELY well because they are not removable and insure a constant force on the teeth.
+The springs work EXTREMELY well because they are not removable and ensure a constant force on the teeth.

 - Forsus springs will cause some discomfort the first few days.

-- They are usually worn for 3-4 months.
+- They are usually worn for three to four months.

 - Brush carefully around the springs to keep everything clean.

 - Be especially cautious with your diet to avoid bending or breaking the springs.

 Braces are the mechanism we use to “get a handle on the teeth.”
 In other words, they merely provide an attachment with which we can grab and move the teeth.
 Traditionally, full braces involve bands that are placed on the molar teeth (which wrap entirely around the tooth) and brackets bonded to all other teeth.
 A special type of glue is used to bond the brackets to the teeth.
 It is just strong enough to keep the braces on during treatment, but must be weak enough so the braces can be removed when treatment is complete.